GenomicsAotearoa/Reproducible_Bioinformatics/notes.md

 # 14. Workflow managers support containers and clusters

-- the big payoff is that workflow managers support running inside containers
+- the big payoff is that workflow managers support software containers
 - in this toy `snakemake` workflow, we're using a docker hub image for the trim\_adaptors software and a singularity hub image for the choice\_assembler software
 - snakemake will automatically and transparently handle pulling the containers and running the shell command inside the container

 # 13. Some barriers to container usage